Skip to main content

 San Luis Obispo, California

 California’s Central Coast offers some of the most pristine coastlines in the entire state.
-For tourists, it’s an often overlooked area which, for those in the know, is a very, very good thing.
-Head to Montaña de Oro State Park in San Luis Obispo — seven breathtaking miles of Pacific coastline dotted with dramatic coves, panoramic bluff views, and a never-ending surf.
-Don’t miss the opportunity to head to the southern edge of the park where a lesser-known path leads to beautiful Coon Creek Beach.
+For tourists, it’s an often overlooked area. which for those in the know, is a very, very good thing.
+Head to Montaña de Oro State Park in San Luis Obispo — seven miles of breathtaking Pacific coastline dotted with dramatic coves, panoramic bluff views, and a never-ending surf.
+Don’t miss the opportunity to head to the southern edge of the park, where a lesser-known path leads to beautiful Coon Creek Beach.

 Sandbridge Beach